Adult Field School

 Registration for the program closes one week prior to the start of each session.

-Enrollment is limited to 24 students per week.
+Enrollment is limited to 10 students per week for Weeks 1 and 2, and 24 students per week for Weeks 3-6.
 Those applying after enrollment capacity is reached will be added to the waiting list in the order of receipt of a complete application.
+You must submit a complete application to be added to the waiting list.

 Questions: If you have any questions, please contact the CAA at education@caa-archeology.org or 618-653-4316 for more information.